Blessings and Curses

 Melchizedek is one of the most mysterious characters in all of Scripture.
 In three verses he suddenly appears, gives the blessing, receives the tithe, and then disappears just as suddenly.
 Yet his theological importance far outweighs his brief appearance.
 He was a Canaanite king who served as priest of God Most High, the highest of all the gods.
 In verse 22, Abram equates God Most High with Yahweh, recognizing Melchizedek as a servant of the one true God, even if he did not know the name Yahweh.

 The only other time Melchizedek is mentioned in the Old Testament is in Psalm 110:4, where Yahweh swears an irrevocable oath that “you will be a priest forever in the line of Melchizedek.”
-The author of Hebrews points out that the king’s name, malki-tsedeq, means “my king is righteous,” and the name of the city, shalem, means “peaceful.”10 He links Yahweh’s oath to Jesus, the Anointed One descended from David (not Aaron), who will rule from Jerusalem and serve as both king and priest.11 Just like Melchizedek, Jesus is the King of righteousness and the King of peace.
+The author of Hebrews points out that the king’s name, malki-tsedeq, means “my king is righteous,” and the name of the city, shalem, means “peaceful.”10 He links Yahweh’s oath to Jesus, a descendant of David (not Aaron), who will rule from Jerusalem and serve as both king and priest.11 Just like Melchizedek, Jesus is the King of righteousness and the King of peace.

 The King of Sodom